mateusclira/web-app-https-deployment/readme.md

-# Manage Kubernetes Cluster with Terraform and Web API Example
+# Manage Kubernetes Cluster with Terraform and Web APP Example

 In this project I'm demonstrating you how to use [Terraform](https://www.terraform.io/) together to create and manage the Kubernetes cluster on [Kind](https://kind.sigs.k8s.io/).